fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 }
 ```

-In the above code, the value of the `round` attribute is set to **1**, i.e., the time series chart will be displayed with the y-axis values rounded off till three decimal places.
+In the above code, the value of the `round` attribute is set to **1**, i.e., the time series chart will be displayed with the y-axis values rounded off till one decimal places.

 The chart rendered with the `round` attribute set to **1** looks like shown below: